 by Todd Wildermuth, School of Law

 Todd A. Wildermuth is Scholar in Residence at the University of Washington School of Law and recently joined the Canadian Studies Center as an Affiliated Faculty.
 He teaches courses in land use permitting and land conservation, and coordinates the environmental and natural resource law program of the law school.
-Todd is currently using the Alberatan oil sands controversies in a case study for a Spring 2013 the U.W.
-Program on the Environment honors seminar.
+Todd will be incorporating the issue of Alberta energy development into his course, “Land-Use Planning and Permitting in Practice,” Fall Quarter 2012, and into a case study for the U.W.
+Program on the Environment honors seminar, Spring 2013.

 Anne DeMelle runs a graduate certificate program in the U.W.’s Program on the Environment to help launch the next generation of environmental leaders.
 Previously, Anne developed sustainable business strategies and has raised millions to support the ground-breaking work of non-profits that protect public health and the environment.
 In fall and winter quarters Anne will be working with a group of U.W. graduate students as they advise the National Oceanic and Atmospheric Administration on the environmental risks associated with shipping tar sands oil near or through U.S. waters.